spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/gdk-template.md

 *Image: The Unreal Engine Project Browser, with the project file path and project name highlighted.*

 After you have selected **Create Project**, the Unreal Engine generates the necessary project files and directories, it then closes the Editor and automatically opens Visual Studio.

+After Visual Studio has opened, save your solution then close Visual Studio before proceeding to the Clone the GDK step.

 ### Clone the GDK